-With our network of strategically positioned North American midstream assets and our focus on the long term positioning and optimization of our business (including through the pursuit of emerging energy opportunities), we are very well positioned to play a critical role in the delivery of energy across North America and globally.
-As we do so, we will remain focused on generating meaningful multi-year free cash flow and maintaining a balanced approach to capital allocation that includes near-term debt reduction and increasing returns to equity holders through both distribution increases and equity buybacks.
-We believe we are on the right track and that execution of our plan will deliver strong performance and enhanced value for our investors over the long term.
+With our network of strategically located North American midstream assets and our focus on the long-term positioning and optimization of our business, we believe we are very well positioned to play a critical role in the delivery of energy across North America and globally.
+As we do so, we will remain focused on our key objectives of being a safe, reliable, and responsible operator, generating free cash flow, exercising capital discipline, increasing returns of capital to unitholders, and maintaining financial flexibility.
+We believe the execution of our plan will deliver strong performance and enhanced value for our investors over the long term.

-We appreciate your continued investment and support and we look forward to your participation in our 2022 annual meeting in May.
+We appreciate your continued investment and support and we look forward to your participation in our 2024 annual meeting in May.

-Sincerely,
+Sincerely.